Menstrual Factors, Reproductive History, Hormone Use, and Urothelial Carcinoma Risk: A Prospective Study in the EPIC Cohort.

-BACKGROUND: Urothelial carcinoma (UC) is the predominant (95%) bladder cancer subtype in industrialised nations.
-Animal and epidemiological human studies suggest that hormonal factors may influence UC risk.
-METHODS: We used an analytic cohort of 333 919 women from the European Prospective Investigation into Cancer and Nutrition Cohort (EPIC).
-Associations between hormonal factors and incident UC (overall and by tumour grade, tumour aggressiveness, and non-muscle invasive UC) risk were evaluated using Cox proportional hazards models.
-RESULTS: During a mean of 15 years of follow-up, 529 women developed UC.
-In a model including number of full-term pregnancies (FTP), menopausal status, and menopausal hormone therapy (MHT), number of FTP was inversely associated with UC risk (HR≥5vs1 = 0.48, 0.25-0.90; P-trend in parous women = 0.010) and MHT-use (compared to non-use) was positively associated with UC risk (HR = 1.27, 1.03-1.57), but no dose-response by years of MHT-use was observed.
+BACKGROUND: Urothelial carcinoma is the predominant (95%) bladder cancer subtype in industrialized nations.
+Animal and epidemiologic human studies suggest that hormonal factors may influence urothelial carcinoma risk.
+METHODS: We used an analytic cohort of 333,919 women from the European Prospective Investigation into Cancer and Nutrition Cohort.
+Associations between hormonal factors and incident urothelial carcinoma (overall and by tumor grade, tumor aggressiveness, and non-muscle-invasive urothelial carcinoma) risk were evaluated using Cox proportional hazards models.
+RESULTS: During a mean of 15 years of follow-up, 529 women developed urothelial carcinoma.
+In a model including number of full-term pregnancies (FTP), menopausal status, and menopausal hormone therapy (MHT), number of FTP was inversely associated with urothelial carcinoma risk (HR≥5vs1 = 0.48; 0.25-0.90; P trend in parous women = 0.010) and MHT use (compared with nonuse) was positively associated with urothelial carcinoma risk (HR = 1.27; 1.03-1.57), but no dose response by years of MHT use was observed.
 No modification of HRs by smoking status was observed.
-Finally, sensitivity analyses in never-smokers showed similar HR patterns for the number of FTP, while no association between MHT-use and UC risk was observed.
-Association between MHT-use and UC risk only remained significant in current-smokers.
-No heterogeneity of the risk estimations in the final model was observed by tumour aggressiveness or by tumour grade.
-A positive association between the MTH-use and non-muscle invasive UC risk was observed.
-CONCLUSIONS: Our results support that increasing the number of FTP may reduce UC risk.
+Finally, sensitivity analyses in never smokers showed similar HR patterns for the number of FTP, while no association between MHT use and urothelial carcinoma risk was observed.
+Association between MHT use and urothelial carcinoma risk remained significant only in current smokers.
+No heterogeneity of the risk estimations in the final model was observed by tumor aggressiveness or by tumor grade.
+A positive association between MTH use and non-muscle-invasive urothelial carcinoma risk was observed.
+CONCLUSIONS: Our results support that increasing the number of FTP may reduce urothelial carcinoma risk.
 IMPACT: More detailed studies on parity are needed to understand the possible effects of perinatal hormone changes in urothelial cells.